caspule/caspule/docs/source/index.rst

 Welcome to CASPULE’s documentation!
 =============================================

 This project uses a single Bash wrapper (`create_InitCoor.sh`) together with six Python scripts to generate Packmol + Moltemplate input files and produce LAMMPS‐ready data files.
+This is Ani's edit.

 Graphical Summary
 -----------------